piggyvenus/openshift-on-azure/v3.6/README.md

 * Deploys redundant registry and router

 ```
-# Create an OSEv3 group that contains the masters and nodes groups
+# Create an OSEv3 group that contains the master, nodes, etcd, and lb groups.
+# The lb group lets Ansible configure HAProxy as the load balancing solution.
+# Comment lb out if your load balancer is pre-configured.
 [OSEv3:children]
 masters
 nodes